XantreDev/preact-signals/packages/react/README.md

 - no runtime react internals patching
 - uses babel/swc plugin to subscribe your components to signals (based on official `@preact/signals-react-transform`).
-- if environment doesn't support babel plugin - exports HOC to subscribe your components to signals
+- if environment doesn't support babel/swc plugin - exports HOC to subscribe your components to signals
 - achieves the same features by bundler aliasing for react

 ## Signals